 For the ANC, this had pragmatic, political and ideological roots.
-The state had always been a prime prize, the vehicle through which it could drive a wide-ranging programme of upliftment and "transformation" (of which more below).
+The state had always been a prime prize, the vehicle through which it could drive a wide-ranging programme of upliftment and "transformation".
 Essentially, state power would be the resource that could be parsed into other societal goods.